nono-anono/pyref/README.md

 # pyref
 Uipath's ReFramework, but in python.
+Implements RPA Challenge as demo and quick start.
 > _**NOTE:** At the moment, implemented only for Windows (linux/macos tbd)_

 ## Table of Contents